 It might be helpful to ask your provider:

-Bird flu continues to spread in birds around the world.
+Bird flu spreads in birds, cows and other mammals.
+It sometimes spreads from animals to people.
 This is a problem for wildlife health, food supply and human health.
-Cases in people sometimes happen.

 Advertisement